Edmonton Internet

 • 5G Ultra speeds up to 500 Mbps

-• Available in many rural Alberta areas
+• Worth checking in rural Alberta areas with tower coverage

 • Strong data terms on 5G Ultra where available